 A decade after the move, however, the partnership of Schmidt and Friday broke up.
 William Friday opened his own wine, liquor and cigar sales at 630-633 Smithfield.
 What precipitated the split is not clear but given the subsequent money problems that embroiled Schmidt, it may well have involved differences over financial management of the firm.

 With Friday gone, a new letterhead was rolled out for the business.
 Moreover, the owner’s son, George W. Jr., was now working for his father, being trained in the liquor trade and groomed for management.
-This period saw the liquor house issue its blended whiskies in large ceramic jugs with Schmidt’s name stenciled on them and the emergence of a new brand, “Fine Old Rye Whiskey,” shown below with its elaborate paper label.
+This period saw the liquor house issue its blended whiskies in large ceramic jugs with Schmidt’s name stenciled on them and the emergence of a new brand, “Fine Old Rye Whiskey,” shown right with its elaborate paper label.
 The company was advertising itself as “The largest and most complete Wine and Liquor House in the United States.”

 With the departure of Friday, the company also incorporated.